noah111121/Nuker-Bot/README.md

 ### Installation
 **First, decide whether to use the executable file if you're on Windows/Linux from on the releases page or cloning the repository and grabbing the Python file from the main branch (or get it from the `dev` branch if you're feeling a little risky!).
 If you are doing the former, please head to the SETUP section below.
 Otherwise, you will need to use the Python file.
 The only dependencies needed to be installed are `discord.py`, `python-dotenv` and (`python -m pip install discord.py python-dotenv`) and you can check inside the file for dependencies that are built-in.**

-**Note: no specific file structure is needed (with the exception of needed .env files in the same directory) due to the bot supporting URL images.
+**Note: no specific file structure is needed (except .env files being in the same directory) due to the bot supporting URL images.
 Feel free to consider the Python file and the executables as stand-a-lones (keep in mind that using URL images will generate a .tmp_icon file; this can be deleted).**

 ### Setup
 **Once you have done that, you need to create your bot application (essentially the bot's account) on the Discord development page.
 There is an excellent guide [here](https://discordpy.readthedocs.io/en/latest/discord.html) which outlines the steps on how to make your bot application.
 Please also make sure you enable PRIVILEGED INTENTS which you can do [here](https://discordpy.readthedocs.io/en/latest/intents.html#privileged-intents).
 Once finished, you can either input your token after the `=` in the .env file and start the application or start the application and copy your token into the application and press ENTER (both are supported but the former is recommended)!
 Then you can invite the bot to whoever has annoyed you and you want to nuke and check the COMMANDS section to see what to do (https://github.com/KingWaffleIII/Nuker-Bot#commands-).
 Enjoy!**